 Find the list of best surrogacy doctors in India who offers the best treatment with the highest success rate.
 The list has been categorized on the basis of doctors fame, experience, reviews, ratings, and cost.
 Dr. Mohit Saraogi from Saraogi Hospitals and IRIS IVF Centre and Dr. Kaberi Banerjee from Advanced Fertility Centre top the list of the best surrogacy doctors in India.

 IUI procedure is one of the commonly utilized procedures for conceiving a baby with the help of fertility treatments.
-IUI (intra uterine insemination) treatment procedure involves a series of steps, which need to be followed to achieve the desired results.
+IUI (intrauterine insemination) treatment procedure involves a series of steps, which need to be followed to achieve the desired results.
 IUI treatment is not painful, but sometimes it can be discomforting in terms of abdominal cramps and nausea.
 One may also experience side effects of fertility drugs taken during the procedure.
-In this article, you will understand about various aspects of IUI treatment along with the pain associated with it.
+In this article, you will understand various aspects of IUI treatment along with the pain associated with it.